Abraham Jacob Hollandersky: Flight from Russia, arrival in America

 According to genealogist Marlene Silverman, Falk Hollandersky, Abe's Uncle, emigrated to America at age forty-three, arriving in New York around 1886 accompanied by his wife Sarah Feyga whom he had married in a small ceremony in Berznicki in 1865.
-Falk farmed in the summer and in the winter worked in a largely hand made garment and tailoring shop in Chesterfield, Connecticut, specializing in pants.
+Falk farmed in the summer and in the winter worked in a largely handmade garment and tailoring shop in Chesterfield, Connecticut, specializing in pants.
 By 1892, in New London, he opened a tailoring and clothing shop with his son-in-law Simon Plattus that eventually included the sale of quality fur coats he often made himself.

 Four of Abe's siblings, two boys and two girls, died of malnutrition in Berzniki prior to Abe's departure.
-Departing Russia around the age of nine or ten, Hollandersky headed to Berlin, Germany and than Manchester, England with his mother Celia and older brother Sol.
+Departing Russia around the age of nine or ten, Hollandersky headed to Berlin, Germany and then Manchester, England with his mother Celia and older brother Sol.
 In Manchester, Celia worked in the textile industry to raise money for passage to America.
 Manchester was a natural choice as her cousin Solomon Hollandersky, Uncle Falk's son, had already emigrated there before coming to America.
 Hollandersky's father Charles, a tailor, had preceded him to America to find work, at some point plying his trade with his brother Falk in New England.
 Charles sent money from New England to Abe's mother so his family could eventually afford passage to America, but became blind before they were able to leave Berzniki.
 Uncle Falk and his wife Sarah Feyga provided parental support to Abe at times in his youth.

 Falk Hollandersky's wife Sarah and Abe's mother Celia were sisters, daughters of assistant Rabbi Mowza (Moses) Finkielsztejn (born c.
 1812).
 The two sisters in turn married the Hollandersky brothers Falk and Charles.

 Abe, his mother Celia, and brother Sol first arrived in America in 1899.
 Hollandersky arrived with little or no public schooling.
 He took boxing training at a local YMCA, and continued to sell newspapers as a youth, having begun by selling them in Manchester, England, around age eight or nine.